 A Week-Long Romantic Retreat

 The Scenic City has myriad options but if you’re staying a while, consider either renting a cabinor checking out the many B&Bs downtown.
-Most offer a 10% discount per night for weeknight stays (search “Bed and Breakfast” on our Accommodations page for coupons.)
+Most offer discounts for weeknight stays.
+You can check out special offers here.

-A river cruise allows you to see the city from a different angle.
+A river cruise allows you to see the region from a different angle.

 Coolidge Park features a water play fountain, 100-year-old carousel, and ice cream and doughnut shops.
 Get there from downtown via the Walnut Street Bridge, one of the longest pedestrian bridges in the world.

 The more adventurous might consider a ghost tour, named one of the top 10 in the nation by TripAdvisor.

 INSIDER TIP: Many hotels offer package deals for local tourist attractions.
 If possible, time your trip with one of Chattanooga’s events.

 4 Bridges Art Festival (April) is one of the nation’s top fine art fairs, attracting nearly 150 artists from across the country.

 Nightfall (May – September) is a FREE outdoor concert series held rain or shine every Friday night starting May 11.
 Organizers seek local, regional and national acts that are on their way to greatness.
 Former bands include Alison Krauss, Carolina Chocolate Drops, and Bela Fleck.

 A Chattanooga Lookouts baseball game (April-September) is the perfect way to unwind on a warm spring or summer night.